 Nylon-12 is the ingredient that absorbs excess oil on the skin, eliminating shine.
 L-carnosine is a combination of two amino acids, alanine and histadine, and is an antioxidant and anti-inflammatory agent.
 Ppg5 Ceteth-20 can be used as an emollient and surfactant.
 When used as an emollient, it creates a dry silky feeling on the skin and reduces the slick feeling of oil on the skin.
 Tetradecylthioacetic acid (TTA) is an antioxidant and anti-inflammatory and can regulate the oils that cause breakouts.
 C10-30 Alkyl Acrylate Crosspolymer is used to create a smooth consistency and can be used as a stabilizer.
 Vitamin B5 and niacin are used to reduce breakouts.
 Alpha bisabolol, sodium hyaluronate and azulene sooth and hydrate the skin.
 Lavender oil is used as an antiseptic.
 Cedarwood oil properties include antiseborrheic (anti-oil) and antiseptic.
 Niaouli oil is an antiseptic and bactericidal (kills bacteria).
 Triethanolamine is an amine produced by reacting ethylene oxide (considered toxic) with ammonia (also toxic) and is used as a buffering agent and surfactant with its primary use as a pH adjuster.
 The CIR (Cosmetic Ingredient Review Expert Panel) found that Triethanolamine was “safe for use in cosmetics and personal care products designed for discontinuous, brief use followed by thorough rinsing from the surface of the skin.
 In products intended for prolonged contact with the skin, the concentration of Triethanolamine should not exceed 5%.”
 Triethanolamine is third-last on the ingredient list, so this would be under 5%.
 Still, this information is pretty unfortunate as Balance is not a rinse-off product and one that I like to use daily as it really helps my skin.
 This product also contains paraben du.
 There is a good article on the YBF website about why they use this paraben.
 Azulene is considered to have a calming effect because of its antibacterial, anti-inflammatory and soothing properties.

-This is probably my favorite product and one that I will continue to buy, as it definitely calms the redness in my skin and reduces breakouts; but there must be something else that can be used in place of the Triethanolamine.
+This is probably my favorite product and one that I will continue to buy, as it definitely calms the redness in my skin, absorbs excess oil and reduces breakouts; but there must be something else that can be used in place of the Triethanolamine.
 YBF Skincare often reformulates their products; I hope Balance is on the list.